-You should leave all settings in your General Preferences at the default settings until you gain more experience with Photoshop, except for the five shown below (these may not make sense right now, but they will as we further explore Photoshop):
+You should leave all settings in your General Preferences at the default settings until you gain more experience with Photoshop, except for the four shown below (these may not make sense right now, but they will as we further explore Photoshop):

-- Click the "Tools" tab on the left, check on "Zoom Resizes Windows." -- This anchors the canvas size to the image size, allowing ease of navigation. - 2.
-While still in the "Tools" tab, check "Show Tool Tips" -- This allows you to place your mouse cursor over a tool, button, control, etc. and have a small "balloon" pop-up telling you what the item is (as well as its speed key, where applicable).
+- Click the "Tools" tab on the left, check on "Zoom Resizes Windows." -- This anchors the canvas size to the image size, allowing ease of navigation. - While still in the "Tools" tab, check "Show Tool Tips" -- This allows you to place your mouse cursor over a tool, button, control, etc. and have a small "balloon" pop-up telling you what the item is (as well as its speed key, where applicable). - 3.
+Now go to the "History Log" tab, check on History Log, then choose "Metadata" and "Detailed" from the Edit Log Items drop-down list.
+You can then view the History Log for an open image by going to "File" -> "File Info..." -> "Photoshop".